mmrobins/franklin-battery-scheduler/README.md

 ### Why is this written in bash?

-Bash is lightweight, has no dependencies, and is natively supported in GitHub Actions runners.
+Bash is lightweight, has no dependencies, and is natively supported just about everywhere you might wanna run this.
 It might not be pretty, but it gets the job done.

 ### Is the FranklinWH API documented?